top of page

 ✅ Ensure Continuity in Client Relationships

-A smooth handover means customers and prospects receive the same level of service, avoiding disruptions that could lead them to competitors.
+A smooth handover means customers and prospects receive the same level of service.
+This avoids disruptions that could lead them to competitors.

 ✅ Keep Sales Pipelines Active